cis547/cis547.github.io/_labs/lab02.markdown

 ### Pre-Requisites

-+ Watch the video lectures corresponding to the module on “The LLVM Framework”.
-The lectures introduce the LLVM framework and the toolchain which will be used throughout the entire course.
 + Read the [LLVM Primer][llvm-primer]: Part I (Overview of LLVM) and Part II (Structure of LLVM IR).
 This is required for the first part of this lab as well as throughout the rest